 A fixed-length READ burst may be followed by, or truncated with, a PRECHARGE command to the same bank (provided that auto precharge was not activated), and a full-page burst may be truncated with a PRECHARGE command to the same bank.
-The PRECHARGE command should be issued x cycles before the clock edge at which the last desired data element is valid, where x equals the CAS latency minus one.
-This is shown in Figure 11 for each possible CAS latency; data element n+3 is either the last of a burst of four or the last desired of a longer burst.
+The PRECHARGE command should be issued x cycles before the clock edge at which the last desired data element is valid, where x = CL - 1.
+This is shown in Figure 15 on page 26 for each possible CL; data element n+3 is either the last of a burst of four or the last desired of a longer burst.
 Following the PRECHARGE command, a subsequent command to the same bank cannot be issued until ^tRP is met.
 Note that part of the row precharge time is hidden during the access of the last data element(s).